tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 You can specify a protocol, but that would limit the ports that are open.

-## Adding deprciated systems peer info into CJDNS and Yggdrasil (Optional)
+## Adding depreciated systems peer info into CJDNS and Yggdrasil (Optional)

 #### CJDNS

-Goto [Deprecated Systems](https://deprecated.systems/) website.
+Goto [Depreciated Systems](https://deprecated.systems/) website.
 You will see the following information:

 `cjdns peering